Dans-labs/ld-serverless-proxy/README.md

-# Linked Data Serverless Proxy
+# Linked Data Serverless Resolver
-Serverless LD Proxy implemented as FastAPI framework deployed as Lambda function on Amazon AWS.
-Read more about [AWS Lambda](https://aws.amazon.com/lambda/) and how to setup [custom domain name](https://www.serverless.com/blog/serverless-api-gateway-domain) for the deployment.
+Serverless LD Resolver implemented as FastAPI framework and could be deployed as Lambda function on Amazon AWS.
+Read more about [AWS Lambda](https://aws.amazon.com/lambda/), some instructions available how to setup [custom domain name](https://www.serverless.com/blog/serverless-api-gateway-domain) for the deployment.

 # Installation
 Install aws cli and run configuration setup